FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 File formats may namely differ at any point in their level of semantic distinction.
 We encounter three possibilities:

-- the path segments in the source and target match perfectly.
-This case is straightforward and covered by the JMESPath features listed above.
+- length source path segment = length target path segment: this case is straightforward and covered by the JMESPath features listed above.
-- the source has multiple path segments, where the target only has one.
-This is also completely covered by `path`.
+- length source path segment > length target path segment = 1: this is also completely covered by `path`.
-- the target has multiple path segments, where the source only has one.
-At target node, fall back on the trivial relative path `.` until the path segments line up again. %% verify with Alvin
+- length source path segment = 1 < length target path segment: at every non-matching target node, fall back on the trivial relative path `.` until the path segments line up again. %% verify with Alvin

 %% What if a connector node may be entirely absent, e.g. as with workflows?